IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/offline.md

 ### English - German Test sets:

 To measure the progress in the ST field, each participant is required to translate also the 2021 test set that is still blind.
-Similar to this year test set, the 2022 test set will be made available with and without automatic segmentation.
+Similar to last year test set, the 2022 test set will be made available with and without automatic segmentation.

 2021:
   -   [Segmented/Unsegmented](https://surfdrive.surf.nl/files/index.php/s/U3blQuKJ2M0L14K)